ImgBotApp/InternetNL/detail/web/tls/dane-valid/exp_en.md

 We check whether the DANE fingerprint presented by your domain is valid for your web certificate.
+DANE allows you to publish information about your website certificate in a special DNS record, called TLSA record.
+Clients, like web browsers, can check the authenticity of your certificate not only through a certificate authority but also through the TLSA record.
+DNSSEC is preconditional for DANE.
+Note: cases where there is a valid TLSA record but no DNSSEC support or getting an error while retrieving the TLSA record are also considered failures for this test.